Kelvingrove House: History

-Museum use (1870–1911)

-Kelvingrove House opened to the public as the City Industrial Museum in 1870, making it Glasgow’s first municipal museum.
-As the collection expanded, a substantial museum wing designed by City Architect John Carrick was added between 1874 and 1876 to increase display space and host special exhibitions.
-The museum’s early interpretation emphasised “economic” collections linking plants, materials and manufacturing; its first published Sketch Guide was produced in 1877 by James Paton, who shortly after succeeded as curator and became a key advocate for a purpose‑built gallery and museum.

-In 1888 the grounds hosted the International Exhibition; its success strengthened the case for a much larger museum and art gallery at Kelvingrove.
-The mansion proper was demolished in 1899 to make way for the subsequent 1901 exhibition and the permanent Kelvingrove Art Gallery and Museum, while the 1870s museum wing survived briefly: it was reused as the Japanese pavilion in 1901 and again adapted as the Palace of History in 1911 before being cleared after the latter exhibition.

 In 1888 a temporary but large exhibition, the 1888 International Exhibition, was held in the grounds to gauge public demand for a larger facility.
 If anything, this highlighted the inadequacy of Kelvingrove House as a museum, and as it now stood in a public park, limited its alternative uses.
 The profit from the 1888 exhibition (£46,000) was sufficient to fund a major new facility.

 The city resolved to build a far larger museum and art gallery.
 Although clearly of exceptional quality, the lack of connection to Robert Adam was further used as an excuse to demolish the building.
 The majority of the house (exempting the museum wing) was demolished in 1899 with the residual element being demolished, as redundant, after the opening of the Kelvingrove Art Gallery and Museum (to the south of the house) in 1902.